What is the Bureau of General Services—Queer Division?

 The Bureau defines “queer” in the broadest terms possible.
 The Bureau primarily seeks to serve people who identify with any of the following terms: “queer,” “transgender,” “trans,” “intersex,” “bisexual,” “lesbian,” “gay,” “non-binary,” “gender non-conforming,” “Two-spirit” (among other terms used by people who do not identify as heterosexual/straight and/or who do not identify as either male or female), and the Bureau welcomes all people who support those who identify with these terms.
 By reclaiming the term “queer”—conventionally used to deride those who do not comply with compulsory heterosexuality and the rigid gender binary—self-proclaimed queers have provoked a discussion that goes beyond questions of sexual orientation and gender.
 “Queer” urges us to recognize all bodies that are refused representation in and recognition by the institutions that dominate our societies.
 “Queer” speaks for all who are ostracized, marginalized, criminalized, colonized, and demonized.
 “Queer” calls for play, uselessness, fun, sex, love, compassion, and justice.

-Why does NYC need another independent bookstore?
+Why does NYC need independent bookstores?

 Independent businesses, in general, are crucial to neighborhood ecosystems because their owners and employees are both personally and professionally invested in the health of the neighborhoods they inhabit and the communities in which they participate.
 When you shop at an independently-owned local business you are investing in the neighborhood in which it is located and the communities that it engages.
 Independent bookstores serve our communities in many ways: we are sites for face-to-face dialogue between members of the community, sources of knowledge about the community, clearinghouses for information about local resources, advocates for the community, champions of civic involvement, and nurturers of local writers, artists, and activists.